gridgo/gridgo-docs/advanced/format/index.rst

 where ``Person`` is a protobuf generated class.

-*** you must register the schema class before use `protobuf` serialization format
+** you must register the schema class before use `protobuf` serialization format

 Avro
 ----

-Like protobuf, Avro also widely used serialization format.
+Like protobuf, Avro is also a widely-use serialization format.
 To use it, add below lines to your pom.xml:

 .. code::